1966 Notre Dame vs. Michigan State football game

 The 1966 Notre Dame vs. Michigan State football game is considered one of the greatest and most controversial games in college football history played between Michigan State and Notre Dame.
 The game was played in Michigan State's Spartan Stadium on November 19, 1966.
 Notre Dame was coached by Ara Parseghian and Michigan State was coached by Duffy Daugherty, both school legends.
 Michigan State entered the contest 9–0 and ranked No. 2, while Notre Dame entered 8–0 and ranked No. 1.

-Notre Dame elected not to try for a score on the final series; thus, the game ended in a 10–10 tie.
+The game ended in a 10–10 tie.

 The late-season clash between the top-ranked teams was billed as the year's national championship game.
 After the tie, and following their final game vs. USC, Notre Dame was selected as national champions by the AP Poll and UPI Coaches Poll and was awarded the Grantland Rice Trophy by the Football Writers Association of America.
 The National Football Foundation split their national championship, awarding the MacArthur Bowl jointly to Michigan State and Notre Dame.

 Introduction

 Notre Dame entered the contest ranked No. 1 both the AP and Coaches' polls.
 Defending National Champion Michigan State, who had finished the 1965 season No. 1 in the UPI Coaches' poll, but was upset by UCLA in the Rose Bowl the previous year, entered the game ranked No. 2 in the polls.
 The Fighting Irish, whose bid for a national championship two years earlier was snuffed out by Southern Cal, were hungry, while the Spartans had history and home-field advantage on their side.
 This was the first time in 20 years that a college football matchup was given the "Game of the Century" tag by the national media, and ABC had the nation's viewers in its grip, with equal parts Notre Dame fans and Michigan State fans.
 It was the tenth time in the 30-year history of the AP poll that the No. 1 team played the No. 2 team.
 The Spartans had defeated Notre Dame the prior year 12–3 holding Notre Dame to minus-12 yards rushing.

 A fortuitous quirk in scheduling brought these two teams together late in the season.
 They were not even supposed to meet when the 1966 schedules were first drawn up.
-Michigan State had only nine games scheduled (even though they were allowed to have ten; the Big Ten did not allow teams to schedule ten regular season games until 1964) while Notre Dame was originally scheduled to play Iowa that week, as had been the custom since 1945.
+Michigan State had only nine games scheduled (even though they were allowed to have ten; the Big Ten did not allow teams to schedule ten regular season games until 1965) while Notre Dame was originally scheduled to play Iowa that week, as had been the custom since 1945.
 However, in 1960, the Hawkeyes suddenly dropped the Irish from their schedule, from 1964 onward (the 1963 Notre Dame-Iowa game was cancelled following the assassination of John F. Kennedy).
 Michigan State was available and agreed to return to Notre Dame's schedule in 1965–66.